jengelhart0/csci3081_flashphoto/README.md

 # Project-Iterations

 ## Coding guidelines
-It is assumed that all submitted code will conform to the Google C++ style guide.
-Read it.
-The following is a list of SOME of the things we will be checking the code for.
-There are others--read the style guide!
+In any large software project with multiple people contributing, having a consistent coding style throughout is vital to minimize miscommunications between collaborators, making code more readable, etc. For this class, we will be Google's C++ Style Guide (there are other conventations that are also valid, but this is the one we will be using).
+We will be checking that all submitted code will conform to the Google C++ style.

+### Running the linter
+To that end, we will provide you with a style checking script that will check the basic elements of Google style.
+It is assumed that prior to handing in any iteration of the project, you will run the following command on all source files (.cc AND .h) in your repository by doing something like this:

+    python ext/cpplint/cpplint.py --linelength=81 <source files>

+And that this command will report 0 errors found.
+You will be evaluated on an all-or-nothing basis for this part of the project, so take care to do this.

+### Additional elements of Google C++ style
+Unfortunately, the script will NOT catch everything that is needed for Google C++ style.
+We will be spot checking code for things not caught by the script, for things like:
  - Usage of C++, not C-style casts
  - Not using of C-style memory allocation/copy operations
  - Usage of namespaces, including proper naming